 Neural Networks, Artificial

-In 1992, I took a class on Artificial Intelligence at The Johns Hopkins Applied Physics Lab.
-It showed me a new way to condense information.
+In 1992 a class on Artificial Intelligence at The Johns Hopkins Applied Physics Lab, showed a new way to condense information.
 Little artificial neural components which had multiple inputs, processed them with a simple algorithm, outputted an answer, and then adjusted the network according to the deviation from the desired.

 Backpropagation sort of worked, but it demanded an overseer, a set of good answers to calculate the errors to be propagated backward.
 That was interesting, but exceedingly unlikely as an explanation of how the human brain works.
 However, the idea of neurons as simple processing units was planted in his brain.
 At work, he gave a presentation on neural networks to the technical staff.
-I stressed the observed phenomenon of the brain, like speed of neurons, since I didn’t yet have a neural mechanism which could account for processing the raw sense data.Maureen Caudill and Charles Butler covered numerous neural network types in Understanding Neural Networks, but I was too busy with work and home to explore it thoroughly at the time.
-Instead I stored my notes in a folder, “Artificial Neural Networks,” for later investigation.
+It stressed the observed phenomenon of the brain, like speed of neurons, avoiding the lack of a neural mechanism which could account for processing the raw sense data.Maureen Caudill and Charles Butler covered numerous neural network types in Understanding Neural Networks, but he was too busy with work and home to explore it thoroughly at the time.
+Instead he stored the notes in a folder, “Artificial Neural Networks,” for later investigation, after retirement.

 The Mind in the Net

 The Finite Mind

-I slowly developed the idea that, although the brain has billions of neurons with thousands of interconnections between them, the existence of a limited working storage meant that thoughts went through a narrow sieve at times.
+He slowly developed the idea that, although the brain has billions of neurons with thousands of interconnections between them, the existence of a limited working storage meant that thoughts went through a narrow sieve at times.
 Although our brains could hold and remember vast amounts of information, when it came to making decisions, only a subset of that information was available at any time.
 Another aspect is the locus of interest a person has, through which attention rotates.
-The Finite Mind is briefly mentioned in the main argument of Mental Construction.
+The Finite Mind is somewat developed after the main argument of Mental Construction.

 In 2011, finally retired, he went through his hanging folders, getting excited once again about how the flux of external reality becomes stable objects in my mental world.
-When I tried to bring my ideas into sharper focus, I saw how much I had to learn, but finally I had time.
+Trying to bring the ideas into sharper focus, he saw much remained to learn, but he had time.